ECE493-Group11-UEvents/UEvents-API/README.md

 1. Have npm installed.
 2. Navigate to the working directory and run `npm i`.
 3. After packages are installed, run `npm run start-dev`.

+NOTE: You will need a .env file with credentials for the DB in order for the app to run successfully.